 - Gulf Coast Transgender Alliance - The group is dedicated to providing a safe and empathetic environment for members and supporters of the transgender community to find resources, make new friends, and explore healthy ways of coping with a variety of gender spectrum issues.
 Meetings are held on the third Sunday of each month.

-- S-TR-IV transgender education and support resources including legal assistance
+- STRIVE transgender education and support resources including legal assistance

 - Sunday’s Child—A non-profit organization that promotes diversity, inclusion and equality by awarding grants to significant charitable and economic initiatives

 - United Church of Christ Pensacola

 - Unitarian Universalist Church of Pensacola

 - American Civil Liberties Union of Northwest Florida - The American Civil Liberties Union (ACLU) is our nation's guardian of liberty, working daily in courts, legislatures and communities to defend and preserve the individual rights and liberties guaranteed to all people in this country by the Constitution and laws of the United States.